 The Conference Board Consumer Confidence Index®, which had increased in January, declined in February.
 The Index now stands at 96.4 (1985=100), down from 103.8 in January.
 The Present Situation Index decreased to 110.2 from 113.9, while the Expectations Index declined to 87.2 from 97.0 in January.

 The monthly Consumer Confidence Survey®, based on a probability-design random sample, is conducted for The Conference Board by Nielsen, a leading global provider of information and analytics around what consumers buy and watch.
 The cutoff date for the preliminary results was February 12.

-Consumers’ appraisal of present-day conditions improved in May.
-Those saying business conditions are “good” increased to 18.8 percent from 17.5 percent, while those stating business conditions are “bad” decreased to 26.0 percent from 27.6 percent.
-Consumers were also more positive in their assessment of the job market, with the proportion stating jobs are “plentiful” increased to 10.8 percent from 9.7 percent, while those claiming jobs are “hard to get” edged down to 36.1 percent from 36.9 percent.
+Consumers’ appraisal of current conditions was considerably more favorable in December.
+Those saying business conditions are “good” was unchanged at 24.8 percent, while those claiming business conditions are “bad” decreased from 21.8 percent to 19.6 percent.
+Consumers were also more positive in their assessment of the job market, with the proportion stating jobs are “plentiful” increasing from 16.2 percent to 17.1 percent, and those claiming jobs are “hard to get” decreasing from 28.7 percent to 27.7 percent.

 February 2015 Consumer Confidence Survey®

 The Conference Board is a global, independent business membership and research association working in the public interest.
 Our mission is unique: To provide the world’s leading organizations with the practical knowledge they need to improve their performance and better serve society.
 The Conference Board is a non-advocacy, not-for-profit entity holding 501 (c) (3) tax-exempt status in the United States. www.conference-board.org